NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 NPB can also be used to generate SPICE kernels labels rather than a complete PDS4 Bundle.
-When using NPB in label mode the same setup required for a "regular" execution apply.
+When using NPB in label mode the same setup required for a "regular" execution applies and almost complete configuration file is required.
+The example configuration file for the Hubble Space Telescope provides a differentiated example of a configuration file used to generate labels only.
+The file is available at ``naif-pds4-bundler/tests/naif_pds4_bundler/config/hst.xml``.

 In order to run NPB in label mode you need to set the ``-f FAUCET, --faucet FAUCET`` argument to ``labels``.